25 Jul, 2025

 Artificial intelligence and machine learning are being extensively used in the healthcare sector.

-In recent years, researchers have exclusively studied the role of AI in cancer screening, diagnosis, treatment, and prognosis prediction, and it has been found that AI helps in more accurate diagnostics and better decision-making while planning the treatment.
+Lately, researchers have exclusively studied the role of AI in cancer screening, diagnosis, treatment, and prognosis prediction, and it has been found that AI helps in more accurate diagnostics and better decision-making while planning the treatment.

 Some cancers have better outcomes than others, and this is because treatment outcomes are decided by a myriad of factors.

 Even if the visible tumor is removed, microscopic cancer cells may remain and cause tumor growth later (micrometastasis).
-Sometimes, the surgery itself may cause the cancer cells to dislodge, which can later travel to different parts of the body and form tumors.
-If the cancer is operated on in advanced stages, there are chances of cancer remaining in the body, which can spread to other parts of the body.
+Rarely, the surgery itself may cause the cancer cells to dislodge, which can later travel to different parts of the body and form tumors.

 In some cases, radiation therapy may not kill all cancer cells, and these cells multiply later to form tumors.
 In rare cases, when the disease metastasizes to other body parts during or after the treatment, cancer may come back after radiation therapy.

-Early cancer diagnosis is crucial for effective cancer management.
-For some cancers, there are standard screening protocols that aid in their early detection.
-A few commonly recommended screening tests include mammograms for breast cancer, Pap smears for cervical cancer, colonoscopy for colon cancer, and PSA tests for prostate cancer.
+A few commonly recommended screening tests include mammograms for breast cancer, Pap smears for cervical cancer, colonoscopies for colon cancer, and PSA tests for prostate cancer.

-Regular health check-ups and cancer screening can aid in early detection, which prompts timely treatment.
+Regular health checkups and cancer screening can aid in early detection, which prompts timely treatment.
 On-time treatments are in turn important for better survival rates and improved quality of life during and after the treatment.

 HCG is a leading cancer treatment hospital in India, and we are known for modern diagnostic and treatment facilities, along with novel treatment approaches: